Follow Pearl, Malti & Bruce

-When you have feathers and are naturally very confident and vocal and are even now counting down to your 19th birthday, your flock members never have to worry about hearing your honest opinion.
+When you have feathers and are naturally very confident and vocal and are the “alpha” flock leader, other flock members never have to worry about hearing your honest opinion.

 Quite the opposite, in fact.